Samuel-KW/Image-Sequence-Cleaner/README.md

-# Image-Sequence-Cleaner
+# Image Sequence Cleaner
-Clean up image sequence file names
+Easilly clean up image sequences by sorting and mapping the sequence starting from zero.

+# Usage
+Drop and drop an image sequence on main.py